Bira/octopus-carnival/_drafts/wir-mm-4e-beetle.md

 the glowing glands from a dead fire beetle and use them as torches.

 **Tangler Beetles** are one of the many beasts often tamed by humanoids and used as guard animals.
-They're Large Natural Beases and Level 5 Controllers with 62 HP.
+They're Large Natural Beasts and Level 5 Controllers with 62 HP.
 They have a bite basic attack, and a ranged Entangling Spittle attack that does no damage but immobilizes the target.